 Diagnostic Tests

-- Complete Blood Count (CBC): This blood test checks white blood cell levels.
-Veterinary protocols from VCA Animal Hospitals suggest that a Complete Blood Count (CBC) typically shows elevated white blood cells (leukocytosis), indicating inflammation or infection.
+Complete Blood Count (CBC): This blood test checks white blood cell levels.
+A CBC typically shows elevated white blood cells (leukocytosis), indicating inflammation or infection.

-- Coelomocentesis (Fluid Analysis): The vet inserts a small needle into the belly to draw out fluid.
+Coelomocentesis (Fluid Analysis): The vet inserts a small needle into the belly to draw out fluid.
 If the fluid looks like yellow yolk or pus, it confirms the diagnosis.
-The Merck Veterinary Manual recommends coelomocentesis to collect samples for cytology and bacterial culture.
 Cytology involves looking at the cells under a microscope to identify bacteria and inflammatory cells, helping determine which antibiotics will be most effective.

-- Radiographs (X-rays): X-rays can show “shelled” eggs floating in the belly or masses that might be tumors.
-Studies published in the Scientific Research Publishing journal confirm that ventro-dorsal X-rays are effective in identifying soft tissue inflammation in these cases.
+Radiographs (X-rays): X-rays can show shelled eggs floating in the belly or masses that might be tumours.
+Ventro-dorsal X-rays are effective in identifying soft tissue inflammation in these cases.

-- Ultrasound: This gives a “live” look at the fluid and the ovary condition.
-Recent research in the International Journal of Veterinary Sciences highlights ultrasound as a critical tool for guiding treatment protocols.
+Ultrasound: This gives a “live” look at the fluid and the ovary condition.
+Ultrasound is particularly useful for guiding treatment protocols and assessing the extent of internal damage.

 Diagnostic Tests Comparison